Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Tim Coffey

-Growth, I believe in 2016 it was the mortgage business?
+Growth.
+I believe in 2016 you did the mortgage business.

 Li Yu